 Amano: With Guin Saga, I was strongly influenced by Kato’s work.
-I hadn’t read Guin Saga until I started illustrating it, so when I was asked about doing it I was like, “Oh, those are Kato’s illustrations?”
-So I’ve done my best with my work not to destroy the image he has built.
+I hadn’t read Guin Saga until I started illustrating it, so when I was asked about doing it, I said, “Oh, those are Kato’s illustrations?”
+So I’ve done my best not to destroy Kato's image.

 —I see.
 The character Guin has a leopard face, but did that give you any difficulties?

 Amano: That, yeah… I thought a lot about that.
 I’d never drawn a character like Guin before.
 So I looked at pictures of leopards from the zoo and tried to expand my ideas.
 Also, it turns out that the head of a leopard and the human body actually match perfectly in their proportions.
 I started to feel like I had something here, and when I tried drawing him, it turned out ok, and so my Guin was born.

 —By the way, you’ve done illustrations for many other works.
 Do you mind if I ask about some of the people you’ve worked with?

 —Well, this is really one of my personal interests (laughs), but can you tell us about your work with science fiction writer Mariko Ohara?